Profile by Karen Delaney, January 2018

 The second child, Huyen (35), has throat cancer and receives 800k dong ($35usd) per month as Agent Orange compensation.
 She doesn’t live with Mrs. Hue so we don’t know much about her.
 The third, and fourth child – Duong Thanh Binh (28), and Duong Thi Hong Thanh (26) – live in the back locked up.
 They started having “mental problems” when they were 14-15 years old.
 Mrs. Hue tells us they used to live with her in the house, but then they started fighting each other and running after neighbors with knives.
 Mrs. Hue became very scared of her daughters, so she locked them up with the help of her neighbors in 2013.
 Neither can recognize their mother.
 Binh has a nine-year-old daughter, but Mrs. Hue tells me the father left.
 AEPD is trying to find an orphanage to take the granddaughter as Mrs. Hue can’t raise her.
 The two sisters do not get any compensation as AO victims, because they receive a “death allowance” of 1.3 million dong ($55) per month from their father.
 Ngoc says it’s complicated, but that one person can either receive a death allowance or AO compensation, not both.

 AP’s 2016 Peace Fellow to AEPD, Ai Hoang, fundraised for this family.
-With the money, AEPD gave Mrs. Hue a cow and a calf.
+AEPD used the money to give Mrs. Hue a cow and a calf.
 She is raising the animals for sale and plans to use the money to renovate her house.

 Update by Marcela De Campos, October 2018